Why does my team need constant follow-up?

 Because ownership and expectations aren’t clear enough to hold without you.

-When people don’t know exactly what they own, what “done” looks like, or how decisions get made, work stalls, drifts, or comes back incomplete — so you step in.
+When people don’t know exactly what they own, what “done” looks like, what decisions they can make, or when something needs to come back to you, work stalls, drifts, or comes back incomplete.

 Follow-up becomes the system.